ArchEzekiel/top-css-exercises/foundations/block-and-inline/02-margin-and-padding-2/README.md

 - Everything inside the `.button-container` section is centered, and there is 8px padding.
 - The Big Button is centered on its own line.
 - The Big Button has 24px space on the sides, and 8px on top and bottom.

+# My soulution
+- My solution was about double the size of the given solution.
+Or rather, visually, the given solution was half the size on my screen, mine matches up with the preview.
+- I did not use "Margin 16x 8x" like the solution did, but mine still works